nasifimtiazohi/vulnerable-dependency-detection-comparison/README.md

 # vulnerable-dependency-detection-comparison
-Comparing the vulnerability detection of SCA tools
+Comparing the vulnerability detection of SCA tools, A case study on OpenMRS